BartvanS/War-Thunder-IRL/README.md

 **TADA!**

+# Roadmap (So far)
+- finishing Unit testing
+- Negging the devs to improve the api
+- Improve UI
+- Refactor code
 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.